How to Volunteer in Kenya

 Your help is needed to assist with essential building work and community renovation; this can range from building or repairing classrooms, orphanages and care centres to building homes for families who need a safe refuge.
 Schedules and work will vary according to what is needed at the project and when you arrive.
 You will generally work on the project for around 6 hours a day, Monday to Friday, with your weekends free to explore the incredible natural beauty of Nakuru.

-Volunteer with the Maasai Mara Tribe in Kenya
+Volunteer with the Maasai Mara Tribe

 The Maasai region is located within Kenya and northern Tanzania and on these projects you will get to work with and gain a greater understanding of the local tribes who live here.
 The Maasaa are a semi-nomadic community who live a traditional and peaceful lifestyle, you will be able to help conservation and the land they live on or also join teaching placements educating youngsters in local community schools.
 Some programs are located in the Masai villages of Kimuka and Olosho Oibor which are around 1 hour away from Nairobi.
 Living conditions can be rural and basic - this will be an authentic experience like no other!